6 Best Nike Flyknit Running Shoes in 2024

 It really is a daily trainer that's really such a joy to ride in.
 Its flyknit with flywire construction provides the Pegasus Turbo with a great midfoot lockdown.
 Plus, its padded collar and heel counter provide great lockdown on the rear.
 The 1.8 mm thin fully gusseted tongue (which is 4 mm below the average) also helps in creating a snug fit that makes our feet feel secure on our runs.

 In the lab, we measured the heel stack to be 32 mm.
-While it neighbors the average heel stack height of 33.2 mm, it is ample enough to provide good cushioning.
+While it neighbours the average heel stack height of 33.2 mm, it is ample enough to provide good cushioning.
 The 10 mm drop really promotes good leg turnover, which was evident when we picked up the pace.

 At only 2.76% less dense than the average road running shoe outsoles, the Pegasus Turbo Next Nature’s outsole manages to balance traction and durability.
 Even after a series of daily runs, there was no premature wear on the outsole.